 Free school meals

-Free school meals - Reception, years 1 and 2
+Free school meals for reception, year 1 and year 2

 • Income support (IS)